-6.1.4 A Competitor is limited to competing in one Official Skill at one WorldSkills Competition.
+A Competitor is limited to competing in one Official Skill at one WorldSkills Competition.
+Competitors cannot compete in a different skill at a subsequent WorldSkills Competition.

 Exceptional circumstances may be considered by the Board.

-6.1.5 Competitors with disabilities
+6.1.4 Competitors with disabilities